-WE MUST ACT NOW TO ENSURE A HEALTHIER ENVIRONMENT FOR FUTURE GENERATIONS Numerous studies have confirmed that EDs can have a wide range of effects on humans and fauna: reduced reproductive capacity, sexual malformations, early puberty, certain cancers (breast, ovaries, prostate, testicles), delayed cognitive A group of experts has estimated in 2015 the cost of damages linked to EDs in the European union at €157 BILLION per year, not including environmental costs. development, altered response to stress, obesity, diabetes etc. However, we have very limited knowledge on many substances.
+WE MUST ACT NOW TO ENSURE A HEALTHIER ENVIRONMENT FOR FUTURE GENERATIONS Numerous studies have confirmed that EDs can have a wide range of effects on humans and fauna: reduced reproductive capacity, sexual malformations, early puberty, certain cancers (breast, ovaries, prostate, testicles), delayed cognitive A group of experts has estimated in 2015 the cost of damages linked to EDs in the European Union at €157 BILLION per year, not including environmental costs. development, altered response to stress, obesity, diabetes etc. However, we have very limited knowledge on many substances.
 The effects may also vary according to the period of life during which exposure occurs.
 In utero development, early childhood and puberty are critical periods in this respect, as early exposure can have consequences arising later in life.

-IMPROVING IDENTIFICATION TO PROTECT HEALTH AND THE ENVIRONMENT At the end of 2021, 15 substances and families of substances were identified as EDs by the European Chemicals Agency.
+We must act now to reduce our exposure to EDs and that of our children, to ensure a healthier environment for future generations.
+IMPROVING IDENTIFICATION TO PROTECT HEALTH AND THE ENVIRONMENT As of July 2023, 23 substances and families of substances are identified as EDs by the European Chemicals Agency.
 In addition, ANSES has identified 906 "substances of interest" with regard to ED characterisation.
 The high number of suspected but not yet characterised substances attests to the scale of the problem.
 We have to identify the mechanisms of action, the range of effects and the causal link between endocrine activity and harmful effect, which requires to carry out several tests for each substance.
 There are still only few methods available and they generally focus on only one of the three above-mentioned dimensions of endocrine disruption.
 Moreover, they require heavy and expensive studies (a reference test for mammals, the "OECD 443" guideline, can involve the sacrifice of more than 1,000 rats, two years of work and a budget of €1.3 million).
-We are sorely lacking a comprehensive, efficient, accredited framework, involving minimal animal testing and including methods which are validated to be universally recognised.
+We are sorely lacking a comprehensive, efficient, globally agreed framework, involving minimal animal testing and including methods which are validated to be universally recognised.
 A BLATANT LACK OF VALIDATED TEST METHODS The lack of validated test methods (i.e. methods whose quality has been proven and acknowledged by international authorities), combined with concerns around EDs, creates a level of uncertainty detrimental to society and businesses.
 Aware of these limitations, the European Commission called, in 2018, to progress in the development of international test guidelines with the development of methods free of unnecessary animal suffering.
 This situation also generates a proliferation of experiments led by public and private laboratories, but which often do not meet the quality criteria (repeatability, reproducibility, relevance of the measurement) to draw a reliable conclusion.